damonbinder/damonbinder.github.io/writing/index.md

 Here is a list of all the papers, essays and notes I've written.

 ## Honours - 2016
+* [**Honours Thesis**](/documents/HonoursThesis.pdf).
+My honours project studied the emergence of nuclear interaction from higher energy physics.
+In particular, I was aiming to relate the phenomenological Energy Density Functionals used in nuclear many-body simulations to underlying mesonic physics.
+My supervisor was [C\'edric Simenel](https://physics.anu.edu.au/people/profile.php?ID=709&tab=publications), a nuclear theorist specializing in nuclear dynamics.

 * [**Non-Anomalous Semigroups and Real Numbers**](/documents/RealNumbers.pdf).
 A paper presenting a novel definition of the real numbers.
 I wrote a [blog post](https://damonbinder.github.io/blog/real-numbers/) explaining the basic ideas.
 The paper can be found on the arxiv at <https://arxiv.org/abs/1607.05997>.

 * [**Dark Matter and the Diphoton Excess**](/documents/DiphotonResonance.pdf).
 Some notes I wrote in January on the 750 GeV diphoton resonance, while I was at Melbourne University.
 The diphoton resonance now appears to have been a statistical fluctuation, so my notes are no longer particularly useful.
 They stand as a testament to this curious time in particle physics history.